ravendb/bootcamp/src/unit1/lesson3/README.md

 }
 ````

-## Understanding the concept of `Unique Identifiers`
+## Understanding the Concept of `Unique Identifiers`
 As you probably noted, there is no need to inform the source collection when loading
 a document.
 It is possible because, as you learned in [Lesson 1](../lesson1/README.md), the collection
-in RavenDB is just a "virtual" thing.
+in RavenDB is just "virtual."

-To load a document you just need to specify its key, also called the document Id.
+To load a document, you simply need to specify its key, also called the document Id.
 Any
 string can be used as a document key (or Id).
-Anyway, RavenDB uses a default convention
+RavenDB uses a default convention
 where the collection name is used as a prefix followed by a unique value.

 The document Id is equivalent for the primary key in a relational system.
-But, unlike
+Unlike
 a primary key, which is unique per table, the document Id is unique per database.
 This also means that whenever you store a new document using a key that is already used
 by a document, that document will get overwritten with the new document data.

-> You can learn more about how to work with document ids reading the [official documentation](http://ravendb.net/docs/article-page/latest/csharp/client-api/document-identifiers/working-with-document-ids)
+> You can learn more about how to work with document Ids reading the [official documentation](http://ravendb.net/docs/article-page/latest/csharp/client-api/document-identifiers/working-with-document-ids)

 ## Exercise 2: Improving the code with some types

 This exercise picks up right where the previous one left off.

-In the previous exercise we start loading data from the server without defining
+In the previous exercise we started loading data from the server without defining
 any class.
 The schema-less nature of RavenDB, combined with the `dynamic` keyword in C#
 allows us to work in a completely dynamic world.
 But for most things, we
-actually do want some structure.
+do want some structure.

 ### Step 1: Introducing model classes